ImAGenerator/vvc_performance/docs/vvc_simulation.md

 `bg_exec` : if it is on, then the simulation will run in background

-`gprof` : if it is set to on, then will modify the program parameters to generate a GNU Profiling file to each video.
-The generated file can be interpreted by the `vvc_log` package, available in this tool.

 `cfg_dir` : is the location to the videos configuration files, that must contain informations about the video that should be encoded.

 `vtm_dir` : is the location to the vtm main directory.